m5stack/WBScreen/readme.md

 The `WBScreen` class provides the following methods:

-- `__init__(palette: int = 0, screenWidth: int = 320, screenHeight: int = 240, width: int = 84, height: int = 48, dotSize: int = 2, dotSpacing: int = 1)`: the class constructor initializes an instance of `WBScreen` with optional parameters;
+- `__init__(palette: int = 0, screenWidth: int = 320, screenHeight: int = 240, width: int = 84, height: int = 48, dotSize: int = 2, dotSpacing: int = 1)`: The class constructor initializes an instance of `WBScreen` with optional parameters

-- `Clear()`: it clears the virtual screen buffer by filling it with the background color from the selected palette;
+- `Clear()`: It clears the virtual screen buffer by filling it with the background color from the selected palette

-- `Push()`: it sends the content of the virtual screen buffer to the physical display;
+- `Push()`: It sends the content of the virtual screen buffer to the physical display

-- `Pixel(x: int, y: int, value: int, width: int, destination: ptr8)`: it colors a pixel in the 565 buffer;
+- `Pixel(x: int, y: int, value: int, width: int, destination: ptr8)`: It colors a pixel in the 565 buffer

-- `Dot(x: int, y: int, value: int, width: int, destination: ptr8`): it colors a pixel in the virtual screen buffer;
+- `Dot(x: int, y: int, value: int, width: int, destination: ptr8`): it colors a pixel in the virtual screen buffer

-- `Sprite(width: int, height: int, content: ptr8)`: it creates a sprite from RAW WBMP image data;
+- `Sprite(width: int, height: int, content: ptr8)`: It creates a sprite from RAW WBMP image data

-- `Slice(source: ptr8, sourceIndex: int, sourceWidthX2: int, destination: ptr8, destinationIndex: int, transparencyMode: int)`: it copies a portion of the image from the source 565 buffer and pastes it into the target 565 buffer with a specified transparency mode;
+- `Slice(source: ptr8, sourceIndex: int, sourceWidthX2: int, destination: ptr8, destinationIndex: int, transparencyMode: int)`: It copies a portion of the image from the source 565 buffer and pastes it into the target 565 buffer with a specified transparency mode

-- `Select(x: int, y: int, sprite, transparencyMode: int = 0x00)`: it places a sprite on the screen at a specified position with a specified transparency mode.
+- `Select(x: int, y: int, sprite, transparencyMode: int = 0x00)`: It places a sprite on the screen at a specified position with a specified transparency mode

 ## Examples